pricklypixie/ragdemo/README.md

 There is still some development to do:

-- Adding project management to the web interdace (e.g., to add documents)
+- Adding project management to the web interface (e.g., to add documents)

 ## License